Partner Registration – Closed

 Community Grant partners also receive program training and support, and access to online tools (including an optional, personalized Virtual Safety Station microsite), as well as Buckle Up for Life’s educational resources and curricula.

-Additionally, Community Grant partners receive a selection of branded materials (E.g., tablecloths, banners, safety vests, jackets, shirts, giveaways, literature, etc.) to enhance their program.
-These items are provided in-kind and are not paid from grant funds.
+In addition to direct funding, Community Grant partners will have access to Buckle Up for Life’s online Swag Shop where they can select a limited supply of in-kind branded materials (E.g., tablecloths, banners, safety vests, jackets, shirts, giveaways, literature, etc.) to enhance their program.
+These items are provided for free and are not paid from grant funds.

 Note: No in-kind car seats are provided directly to Community Grant partners.
 Car seats to be distributed, and credited toward program deliverables must be purchased by the grantee, using grant funds.